Racial views of Donald Trump: Defenses of Donald Trump

 Trump has repeatedly denied claims that he is racist, often stating that he is "the least racist person".
 Various friends, members of his administration and people who have known him, including some black Americans, have stated that Trump is not racist.
-Ben Carson explained his evidence for this belief, stating "When he bought Mar-a-Lago, he was the one who fought for Jews and blacks to be included in the clubs that were trying to exclude them.
+Ben Carson, who was the Trump administration's Secretary of Housing and Urban Development, explained his evidence for this belief, stating "When he bought Mar-a-Lago, he was the one who fought for Jews and blacks to be included in the clubs that were trying to exclude them.
 You know, people say he's a racist, he is not a racist."
 At the 2020 Republican National Convention, Herschel Walker, a close friend of Trump's for 37 years, defended him from charges of racism, saying "Growing up in the Deep South I've seen racism up close.
 I know what it is, and it isn't Donald Trump."

 Though perceived as anti-immigrant, Trump is himself the son of an immigrant mother and has twice married wives who were immigrants.
 He has often celebrated his immigrant heritage.
 During the 2016 U.S. presidential election, Trump defended himself against accusations that his immigration policies were racist, stating "I will never apologize for pledging to enforce and uphold every single law of the United States, and to make my immigration priority defending and protecting American citizens above every other single consideration."

-Though it is sometimes claimed that President Trump has not adequately condemned white supremacy, he has denounced it on various occasions in response to these allegations.
-In a 2017 prepared statement following criticism of his initial remarks on the attacks in Charlottesville, Virginia, he stated "Racism is evil—and those who cause violence in its name are criminals and thugs, including KKK, neo-Nazis, white supremacists, and other hate groups are repugnant to everything we hold dear as Americans".
 In a 2019 response to mass shootings he stated "In one voice, our nation must condemn racism, bigotry and white supremacy".

 Trump and his allies have often pointed to record-low unemployment numbers among blacks and Hispanics during his presidency as evidence that he is not a racist and that his administration is benefiting racial minorities.
 In 2019, Trump received an award from the 20/20 Bipartisan Justice Center for his administration's work to pass the First Step Act, which granted early release to thousands of non-violent offenders who were serving time in federal prisons.
 Evidence suggests black men were the main beneficiaries of the Act.